- Part I. Solarpunk: Ecological and Fantastical Stories in a Sustainable World, with translator Fábio Fernandes

-In light of world literature/global fiction, I am happy to announce that, along with my continued interviews and author spotlights at the main site, I have begun a new series at the Dragonfly.eco site: on eco-themed world fiction.
+In light of world literature/global fiction, I am happy to announce that, along with my continued interviews and author spotlights at the main site, I began a new series (in March 2018) at the Dragonfly.eco site: on eco-themed world fiction.
 I’ve been enjoying Adam Kirsch’s The Global Novel: Writing the World in the 21st Century.
 The Columbia Global Reports says of the book:

 Acclaimed literary critic Adam Kirsch examines some of our most beloved writers, including Haruki Murakami, Elena Ferrante, Roberto Bolaño, and Margaret Atwood, to better understand literature in the age of globalization.
 The global novel, he finds, is not so much a genre as a way of imagining the world, one that allows the novel to address both urgent contemporary concerns—climate change, genetic engineering, and immigration—along with timeless themes, such as morality, society, and human relationships.
 Whether its stories take place on the scale of the species or the small town, the global novel situates its characters against the widest background of the imagination.
 The way we live now demands nothing less than the global perspective our best novelists have to offer.